thechicagoreporter/doj_tracker/README.md

 Deployment
 ----------

-For now, while we're in development of this app, we're deploying both HTML and assets to S3.
-In order to deploy to the appropriate S3 bucket, you'll need to set the following environment variables with you AWS credentials:

-  * AWS\_ACCESS\_KEY
-  * AWS\_SECRET\_KEY

-Then run this npm script to build the project and publish it:
+Source the needed configuration environment variables and run this npm script to build the project and publish it:

+    sh -ac '. ./.env; npm run publish'

+To handle different deployments, say to staging and production, you could put the environment variable definitions in multiple .env files.

-    npm run publish:staging
+   sh -ac '. ./.env.staging; npm run publish'

-TODO: Add separate staging and production deployment instructions

 Data prep
 ---------